 Does Ingrezza treat Tourette syndrome?

 Ingrezza isn’t used to treat Tourette syndrome.
-At this time, Ingrezza is only used to treat TD.
+At this time, Ingrezza is only used to treat TD and chorea due to Huntington’s disease.
 (To learn more, see the “What is Ingrezza used for?” section above.)

-Like TD, Tourette syndrome is a condition that can cause involuntary movements affecting the face or other parts of the body.
-The difference between Tourette syndrome and TD is that TD occurs after taking a medication, such as an antipsychotic.
+Like TD and chorea, Tourette syndrome is a condition that can cause involuntary movements affecting the face or other parts of the body.
+But there are differences between these conditions.
+TD occurs after taking a medication, such as an antipsychotic.
+The chorea that Ingrezza treats results from Huntington’s disease, a genetic (inherited) condition that causes nerve cells in the brain to break down.
 The cause of Tourette syndrome is unknown.

-Since TD and Tourette syndrome both cause involuntary movements, it was thought that Ingrezza may also help treat Tourette syndrome.
+Since TD, chorea, and Tourette syndrome all cause involuntary movements, it was thought that Ingrezza may also help treat Tourette syndrome.
 But a study of people with Tourette syndrome who took Ingrezza didn’t find the drug to be effective for treating this condition.
-More studies are needed to see if Ingrezza may be a future treatment option for Tourette syndrome.
+More studies are needed to see whether Ingrezza may be a future treatment option for Tourette syndrome.